projectcapsule/capsule/docs/operator/managed-kubernetes/aws-eks.md

 # Capsule on AWS EKS
-This is an example how to install AWS EKS cluster and one user manged by Capsule.
+This is an example of how to install AWS EKS cluster and one user manged by Capsule.

 It is based on [Using IAM Groups to manage Kubernetes access](https://www.eksworkshop.com/beginner/091_iam-groups/intro/)